 2011

-During a meeting with President Obama and Chinese leader Hu Jintao in 2011, US representatives were worried China's trading practices, stating they were against what was promised when the nation joined WTO in 2001.
+During a meeting with President Obama and Chinese leader Hu Jintao in 2011, US representatives were worried about China's trading practices, stating they were against what was promised when the nation joined WTO in 2001.
 Many thought China was manipulating their currency by undervaluing it and continued limiting its offshore investment in addition to not upholding intellectual property (IP) rights.
-Numerous senators and congressmen the possibility of tariffs.
+Numerous senators and congressmen threatened the possibility of further tariffs.

 2012